 - Choose the best seats in advance by using your airline record locator (not Alaska Airlines’ record locator!).

 Earning Alaska Airlines Miles

 There are several ways to earn Alaska miles.
 Alaska Airlines’ singular transfer partner is Marriott Bonvoy, but there are tons of other ways to get your hands on Alaska miles, including using the co-branded Bank of America credit cards and purchasing miles during sales.
 You can transfer Marriott points at a 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott points transferred to Alaska Airlines.

 Since the best way is arguably transferring from Marriott Bonvoy, we’ve also written a guide on the best ways to earn Marriott Bonvoy points.

 Although the value of Delta SkyMiles for business/first class redemptions is extremely limited on Delta Airlines’ own flights, partner airlines are a completely different story.

 In fact, much of Delta SkyMiles’ value proposition lies in business class flights on partners.
 In this case, you can pay as little as 85,000 SkyMiles plus minimal taxes and fees for one-way flights in business class deep into Southeast Asia!

-To fly to Southeast Asia using Delta SkyMiles, you’ll want to take advantage of the relationship they have with their 18 SkyTeam alliance partners.
+To fly to Southeast Asia using Delta SkyMiles, you’ll want to take advantage of the relationship Delta has with its 18 SkyTeam alliance partners.
 Specifically, these airlines will be useful for planning travel to Southeast Asia:

 - China Airlines